 The turmoil of the emotional rollercoaster was terrible.
 I was mad at myself, my friends, the doctors, the world, and even the Lord above.
 I couldn’t understand WHY my first and only born child had these challenges.
 Was it something I did, something I didn’t do?
 There were even days I didn’t care if I took another breath no matter the cost.
 But I knew I had to be strong for myself and for Julia.
 When Julia started in the educational system, I was still asking myself, Lord why her, why me I don’t understand.
 It’s not supposed to be like this.
 Little did I know this miracle of life blessed to me was as exactly as it should be.

 When Julia was in Pre-K I went to a parent meeting with other parents who had children similar to Julia and who were also seeking answers.
 Her teacher at the time facilitated these each month and it was in this particular meeting I was able to tell my story for the first time without crying.
 Afterward, a mother came up to me and said, “thank you for sharing your story it has given me hope that there is light at the end of the tunnel.”
-As I left and walked to my car, I felt a peace come over me and a light bulb goes off in my head and an inner voice whispered, “ THIS IS WHAT YOU ARE SUPPOSE TO DO”!
+As I left and walked to my car, I felt a peace come over me and a light bulb goes off in my head and an inner voice whispered, “ THIS IS WHAT YOU ARE SUPPOSED TO DO”!

 As Julia went through the grades it came time for her to transition to Middle School.
 She was placed in a classroom with 16 students with varying exceptionalities.
 Her behavior was becoming difficult to handle.
 Her teacher at the time was the only person in the entire school who could communicate with her in her signed language, so you can imagine her frustrations.
-Although we used sign language to communicate with her in the home her behavior was carrying over from the classroom.
+Although we used sign language to communicate with her at home her behavior was carrying over from the classroom.
 I couldn’t understand and I became frustrated in finding answers.

 In January 2002 we packed up everything we owned, and came up the road with only our last paychecks in our pocket, we had no job, and we really didn’t know where we were going to stay but we knew we had a roof over our heads.
 Some friends and family thought we were crazy, but we knew we had to do this for her the school was waiting.
 We took a huge leap of faith and I don’t mind telling you I personally was scared to death.
 My husband tried to comfort me the best he could, but at the same time, we both felt a sense of calm as we stayed focused on the goal, which was Julia, getting to where we needed to be and getting her enrolled at The Georgia School for the Deaf.